Mindfulness in Human Development (2020-2021)

-This multiyear Bass Connections project brought together Duke and UNC-Chapel Hill faculty and students, Y.O.G.A. for Youth NC and community partners to analyze the effects of a regular yoga and meditation practice on after-school students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, physical health, academic performance, social behavior and body image.
+This project team, which ran for seven years from 2013-2014 through 2019-2020, brought together Duke and UNC-Chapel Hill faculty and students, Y.O.G.A. for Youth NC and community educational partners to analyze the effects of a regular yoga and meditation practice on students’ emotional regulation, academic performance and social behavior.

 - Michele Berger, Department of Women's & Gender Studies, UNC-Chapel Hill